department-for-transport-public/dftplotr/README.md

 `scale_fill_dft`: ggplot function which applies one of a range of DfT palettes to a ggplot line chart (or other chart which groups by **fill**)

 `display_palette`: a visual output which shows all of the colours contained in the selected DfT palette

+`theme_general_dft`; ggplot function which applies a standardised theme to all ggplot charts.

+`theme_bar_dft`; ggplot function which applies a standardised theme to ggplot bar chart.
+There are options to pick other dft color palettes and top flip the x and y axis.
+This theme also sets the x-axis intercept at y to 0.

+`theme_line_dft`; ggplot function which applies a standardised theme to a ggplot line chart.
+There are options to pick other dft color palettes.
+This theme also sets the x-axis intercept at y to 0.

 `palette_picker_tool`: loads an interactive Shiny dashboard which allows users to build their own custom palettes of up to 5 colours using the DfT corporate colours.